shipshapecode/swach/README.md

-# Tinct
+# Swach

-Tinct is a modern color palette manager.
+Swach is a modern color palette manager.

 ## Prerequisites